 Have you ever considered the interesting connection between the ideas of the naturalist Charles Darwin and the work of Simon Nicholson of ‘loose parts’ fame?
 No?
 Well, it’s this:

 There are those that mistakenly believe that Darwin ‘invented’ the idea of evolution and the term - except he didn’t - the general concept of evolution had been in existence for many centuries before Darwin published his, ‘On the Origin of Species’ in 1859.
 Similarly, we hear of people who believe that Nicholson came up with the idea of ‘loose parts’ - except he didn't - as Nicholson himself acknowledges, the term had already been in use for at least a decade before the publication of his seminal 1971 paper, ‘How Not to Cheat Children: the theory of loose parts’.
 The term itself actually originates within the 1960s ‘Discovery Method’ educational movement.

 The unique contribution that both made to their field was to add the words ‘theory of’ to the equation.
 In scientific terms the word theory relates to a framework of ideas that provides an explanation of how something works, and in the case of both individuals their contribution has been about explaining how their respected concepts work.

-In the context of ‘loose parts’, play settings as diverse as nurseries and early learning centres, schools and adventure playgrounds have always had an element of improvisation and recycling with the materials used (we call it being sustainable now), so in that context we could claim that the idea isn’t new.
+In the context of ‘loose parts’, play settings as diverse as nurseries and early learning centres, schools and adventure playgrounds have always had an element of improvisation and recycling with the materials used (we call it being sustainable now), so in that context we could claim that the idea seriously isn’t new.
 But Nicholson added that degree of explanation – the theory – behind the idea that up to 1971 was sorely lacking.